What does the color of red wine mean?

 In contrast, wines with darker colors that lean towards a blueish tint are typically associated with higher pH levels exceeding 3.6.
 These wines often possess higher tannin levels and lower acidity.
 Tannins, found in grape skins and seeds, contribute to the wine's structure and mouthfeel, creating a drying sensation on the palate.
 I recall tasting a Cabernet Sauvignon with an inky, deep purple color that hinted at its higher tannin content.
 The wine showcased bold blackberry and cassis flavors, accompanied by a noticeable grip from the tannins.

 It is important to note that the color of wine is not solely determined by its acidity and tannin levels.
 Factors such as grape variety, winemaking techniques, and aging processes also influence the color.
-For instance, a young red wine may exhibit more vibrant and purple tones, while an aged wine may develop brick red or brown hues due to oxidation.
+For instance, a young may exhibit more vibrant and purple tones, while an aged wine may develop brick red or brown hues due to oxidation.

 To summarize the significance of red wine color, here is a breakdown: